Creatine is one of the most popular supplements used to bring about improvements in athletic performance.

 A review study assessed the performance of a creatine supplemented group and a non-supplemented group.

-The supplemented group experienced a greater increase in strength and weightlifting performance than the non-supplemented group (7).
+The supplemented group experienced greater strength and weightlifting performance than the non-supplemented group (7).

-These improvements are primarily attributed to creatine’s ability to substantially increase the production of ATP.
+These improvements are primarily attributed to creatine’s ability to increase the production of ATP substantially.

-It is thought that it takes approximately eight to ten seconds for ATP to become depleted during high-intensity work.
+It is thought that it takes approximately eight to ten seconds for ATP to deplete during high-intensity work.

-By supplementing creatine, it takes a couple of seconds longer to reach depletion due to the greater levels of ATP.
+By supplementing creatine, it takes a couple of seconds longer to reach depletion due to the greater ATP levels.
 This allows us to maintain performance for a greater period.